 There were definitely monetization options for creators on Web 2.
 But many of them were terrible.

-But it’s not exactly conducive to great work.
+Not exactly conducive to great work.

-This is changing EVERYTHING, and it’s happening right now.
 Creators don’t need to rent their influence to advertisers anymore.
 They can go straight to the end-user, the viewer, and sell something themselves.

 But the change goes deeper than this.
 Technological advances are also giving creators new ways to monetize.
 One example of this is the rise of NFTs, which allows a digital fingerprint for creations that makes unique ownership possible.